Acupressure and Meridian Massage Techniques

 Develop new skills to treat your most challenging cases

-This course was originally developed for Massage Therapists but is also beneficial for Physiotherapists, Chiropractors, other health practitioners and those with an interest in TCM.
+This course was originally developed for Massage Therapists but is also beneficial for Physiotherapists, Chiropractors, other health practitioners and/or those with an interest in Traditional Chinese Medicine (TCM).

 The course is structured as a series of short video lectures contained within eight sections.
 The entire course takes about three hours to complete and can be done all at once or over several days.